open-company/open-company-email/README.md

 > -- Joseph Pulitzer

 Teams struggle to keep everyone on the same page.
-People are hyper-connected in the moment with chat and email, but still don’t know what’s truly important.
-Employees and investors, co-founders and execs, customers and community, they all want more transparency.
-The solution is surprisingly simple and effective - great leadership updates that build transparency and alignment.
+People are hyper-connected in the moment with chat and email, but it gets noisy as teams grow, and people miss key information.
+Everyone needs clear and consistent leadership, and the solution is surprisingly simple and effective - **great leadership updates that build transparency and alignment**.

-With that in mind we designed the [Carrot](https://carrot.io/) software-as-a-service application, powered by the open source [OpenCompany platform](https://github.com/open-company) and a source-available [web UI](https://github.com/open-company/open-company-web).
-The product design is based on these principles:
+With that in mind we designed [Carrot](https://carrot.io/), a software-as-a-service application powered by the open source [OpenCompany platform](https://github.com/open-company) and a source-available [web UI](https://github.com/open-company/open-company-web).

-1. It has to be easy, or no one will play.
-2. Consistency is key to transparency.
-3. Everyone deserves to be informed about the "big picture".
-4. Everyone, team leaders and team members, deserves to be heard.

-Carrot simplifies how key information is shared with stakeholders to create alignment.
-When information about progress, growth, finances, ownership and challenges is shared transparently, it inspires trust, new ideas and new levels of stakeholder engagement.
+With Carrot, important company updates, announcements, stories, and strategic plans create focused, topic-based conversations that keep everyone aligned without interruptions.
+When information is shared transparently, it inspires trust, new ideas and new levels of stakeholder engagement.
 Carrot makes it easy for leaders to engage with employees, investors, and customers, creating alignment for everyone.

-[Carrot](https://carrot.io/) is GitHub for the rest of your company.

 Transparency expectations are changing.
-Organizations need to change as well if they are going to attract and retain savvy employees, investors and customers.
+Organizations need to change as well if they are going to attract and retain savvy teams, investors and customers.
 Just as open source changed the way we build software, transparency changes how we build successful companies with information that is open, interactive, and always accessible.
 Carrot turns transparency into a competitive advantage.

 To get started, head to: [Carrot](https://carrot.io/)